-The statement replaces the Medicare levy exemption certificate.
+The Medicare Entitlement Statement replaces the Medicare levy exemption certificate.

 Taxpayers partly fund Medicare through a levy.
 This is the Medicare levy.

 You may not have to pay the levy if you weren’t eligible for Medicare for all or part of the financial year.
-You’ll need a statement from us before you lodge a claim for an exemption with the Australian Taxation Office (ATO).
+You can lodge an exemption to pay the levy with the Australian Taxation Office (ATO).
+You’ll need a statement from us before you can lodge an exemption.

 There are other reasons you may be exempt that you don’t need this statement for.

 Read more about Medicare levy exemptions on the ATO website.